conholdateapp/docs.conholdate.app/content/how-to/split-documents-online-free.md

 1. Select pages to be exported into the new documents.
 1. Select split mode to split document into multiple one-page documents or extract all selected pages as single document.
 1. Click on `Split` button.
-1. After splitting is complite click on 'Download' button to get your result document.
+1. After splitting is complete click on 'Download' button to get your result document.

 ## Document splitter features
 Besides splitting documents online, our document splitter offers other useful features.

 ### Formats support
-We support all major formats for merging (pdf, doc, xls, docx, ppt, xlsx, pptx etc) See [Online Document Mergeer](https://products.conholdate.app/splitter#supported-formats) page for more information and a full list of all supported formats.
+We support all major formats for merging (pdf, doc, xls, docx, ppt, xlsx, pptx etc) See [Online Document Merger](https://products.conholdate.app/splitter#supported-formats) page for more information and a full list of all supported formats.

 ### Select pages
 Select pages to be exported into the new documents.